StatStud/book-club/content/posts/power-versus-force.md

 ## Chapter 10: Power in Politics

+### Summary

+Principles, meaning, values--all of these matter!
+Just like what Ray Dalio writes about.
+These principles are self-evident; they don't need justification because they are aligned with values that support and sustain life.

+### Notes

 Power originates from the mind, whereas force is rooted in the material world.

 Gandhi demonstrates massive power with rippling effects for centuries to come, not only did he bring the British Empire to its knees and declaring the independence of India, but he also ended generations of colonialism that would lay the groundwork for other countries to declare their independence too.